seriouslysean/DoD_90sKid/README.md

 ### 0.2.1:
 * Fixed a crash related to missing animation files
 * Skill: By Your Powers Combined!
-Proc: Heart changed to +10 health
+Proc: Heart changed to a +10 heal

 ### 0.2.0:
 * Item: 90's Kid now also start with Moon Shoes (+1 trap sign radius, +1 dodge)